Allen1072031/COD/README.md

 MONGODB_URL=
 VUE_APP_BACKEND_URL=
 ```
-Using **MongoDB Atlas** for example:
+For example: (Using **MongoDB Atlas**)
 ```
 MONGODB_URL="mongodb+srv://<username>:<password>@cluster0.nnojg.mongodb.net/?retryWrites=true&w=majority"
 VUE_APP_BACKEND_URL="http://localhost:8080/"
 ```
 Note: The MongoDB Atlas is not required but MUST have corresponding **MongoDB** end-point to access for saving data.

-Note: The BACKEND_URL may not always be 8080, depending on your network configuration.
+Note: The BACKEND_URL port may not always be 8080, depending on your network configuration.

 ## Project setup
 ```